nikhi-s/QSafe-Lattice/README.md

   Publishing a broken measurement seemed worse than publishing none.
 - **The GNFS constant is `(64/9)^(1/3)` ≈ 1.923**, not `64/9`.
 The cube root belongs on
   the constant in `L_N[1/3, c]`; the earlier code inflated the exponent ~3.7×.
-- **Two independent timings must agree, and are checked.** Each KEM operation is timed separately (`benchmark_kem`) and a full key exchange is also timed as one block (`benchmark_complete_key_exchange`).
-The block time should equal the sum of its three components; if the machine slows part-way through a run, it will not.
-A discarded run showed ratios of 1.54× and 1.89× — the per-operation figures and the simulation's timing inputs disagreed by nearly 2×.
-The committed run sits at 0.99× for both algorithms.
-Any re-run should be checked the same way before its outputs are used.
 - **Q-Safe's suitability sub-scores use a bounded logistic transform** of the log time ratio rather than the raw ratio.
 With a raw ratio, Kyber's ~33× speed advantage would swamp the security dimension entirely and FrodoKEM could never be selected at any